Fully dynamic maximal matching in O(log n) update time

 \subsubsection{Description of Procedure \textsc{process-free-vertices}}

 The procedure receives a sequence $S$ of ordered pairs $(x,i)$ such that $x$ is a free vertex at level $i$.
-It processes the free vertices in the decreasing order of their levels starting from $\textsc{L}_0$.
+It processes the free vertices in a decreasing order of their levels starting from $\textsc{L}_0$.
 We give an overview of this processing at level $i$.
 For a free vertex at level $i$, if it owns {\em sufficiently} large number of edges, then it settles at level $i$ and gets matched by selecting a random edge from the edges owned by it.
 Otherwise the vertex falls down by one level.
 Notice that the fall of a vertex from level $i$ to $i-1$ may lead to rise of some of its neighbors lying at level $<i$.
-However, as follows from Lemma \ref{fall-lemma}, for each such vertex $v$, only $\phi_v(i)$ increases by one and $\phi_v()$ value for all other level remains same.
+However, as follows from Lemma \ref{lemma42}, for each such vertex $v$, only $\phi_v(i)$ increases by one and $\phi_v()$ value for all other levels remains unchanged.
 So the second invariant may get violated only for $\phi_v(i)$.
 This implies that $v$ will rise only to level $i$.
-After these rising vertices move to level $i$(by executing \textsc{generic-random-settle}), we move onto level $i-1$ and proceed similarly.
+After these rising vertices move to level $i$ (by executing \textsc{generic-random-settle}), we move onto level $i-1$ and proceed similarly.
 Overall, the entire process can be seen as a wave of free vertices falling level by level.
-Eventually this wave of free vertices reaches level -1 and fades away ensuring maximal matching.
-With this overview, we now describe the procedure in more details and its complete pseudocode is given in Figure \ref{procedure-process-free-vertices}.
+Eventually this wave of free vertices reaches level $-1$ and fades away ensuring maximal matching.
+With this overview, we now describe the procedure in more details and its complete pseudocode is given in Figure \ref{Figure7}.